TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 No new endpoints, migrations or repositories were added in this part.
 The progress ledger records these skip and defer decisions.
 Future sprints will resume with `np-phone`, `np-police`, `np-polyzone` and other remaining resources.

+# Sprint Overview – 2025‑08‑19 (Part 8)

+This sprint continued processing the next set of NoPixel resources in order, covering `np‑lost` through `np‑notepad`.
+Most of these resources contain client‑only scripts or simple event relays with no persistent data, so they were **skipped**.
+However, the **np‑notepad** resource maintains a `serverNotes` array on the server and exposes events to add, remove and list notes【136491508201320†L0-L19】.
+To provide persistence and allow notes to survive server restarts, we implemented a new **notes** domain in the SRP API.
+The new endpoints allow clients to create notes with text and world coordinates, list all notes, and delete notes when they are removed.

+### Resources processed

+* **np‑lost** – Contains only a client script; no server code to port.
+* **np‑memorial** – Client‑side memorial interactions; no backend logic.
+* **np‑menu** – UI resource with client‑only code and configuration.
+* **np‑news** – Relays `NewsStandCheckFinish` event to clients【675594937447961†L0-L4】; no persistence.
+* **np‑newsJob** – Broadcasts light updates via `light:addNews` and `news:removeLight` events【361323525276692†L0-L19】; no persistence.
+* **np‑notepad** – Maintains an array of notes and provides events to add, remove and list them【136491508201320†L0-L19】.
+  We **created** the Notes API with `/v1/notes` and `/v1/notes/{id}` endpoints.

+### What’s new in the API

+* Added a **notes** repository with functions to create, delete and list notes in the database.
+* Added a new migration `012_add_notes.sql` that creates the `notes` table with coordinates and timestamp fields.
+* Added a **notes** route exposing the following endpoints:
+  * `GET /v1/notes` – Lists all notes.
+  * `POST /v1/notes` – Creates a new note with text and x,y,z coordinates.
+  * `DELETE /v1/notes/{id}` – Deletes an existing note.
+* Updated `src/app.js` to mount the new notes routes.
+* Extended the OpenAPI specification with `Note` and `NoteCreateRequest` schemas and the `/v1/notes` and `/v1/notes/{id}` paths.

+The progress ledger has been updated with entries 58‑63 to record the skip or create decisions for these resources.
+The microservice now persists notes across server restarts, filling a gap in the original Lua implementation.